exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 **Milestone swapping strategy**

 - During your recovery phase, set your milestones in the order 2→3→1
-- During the tau gain phase, alternate between 1 minute with milestones in the order 1→3→2 and 1 minute with milestones in the order 3→1→2
+- During the $\tau$ gain phase, alternate between 1 minute with milestones in the order 1→3→2 and 1 minute with milestones in the order 3→1→2

 ### T4<span style="color:#4665F0">C123</span><span style="color:#41AD21">d</span>